First-aid boxes in BEST AC buses are empty!

-When a commuter peeked into the box attached near the first seat of the bus, he was shocked to find it completely empty; BEST says they are exempt from keeping the kit in their vehicles
+When a commuter peeked into box attached near the first seat, he was shocked to find it completely empty; BEST says they are exempt from keeping the kit in their vehicles

 If you think that the first-aid box provided in the air-conditioned buses operated by the Brihanmumbai Electric Supply and Transport (BEST) will come in handy during emergencies, you’re wrong.
 The boxes are empty, with no medical kit inside.

 BEST says they are ‘exempt’ from maintaining a first-aid kit since they ply in the city, while the rules state otherwise

 The discovery was made by a curious commuter, Suheil Merchant (30), who regularly uses these AC buses to commute between Juhu and Prabhadevi.
 “On Thursday, I got a chance to sit near the first-aid box when I was travelling by the AS-4 route (Backbay depot to Oshiwara).